Rethinking Estate and Charitable Planning: Insights Beyond the Ultra-Wealthy

 Estate Planning Tools: Legal, Ethical, and Impactful

-Critiques of tools like Intentionally Defective Grantor Trusts (IDGTs), Grantor Retained Annuity Trusts (GRATs), and Donor-Advised Funds (DAFs), as highlighted in Drucker’s article, often miss their practical and legal purposes.
+Critiques of estate planning tools like Intentionally Defective Grantor Trusts (IDGTs), Grantor Retained Annuity Trusts (GRATs), and Donor-Advised Funds (DAFs), as highlighted in Drucker’s article, often miss their practical and legal purposes.
 These tools are not loopholes but well-established mechanisms enabling intergenerational wealth transfer, financial stewardship, and philanthropy.

 Jensen Huang’s use of GRATs, for instance, turned Nvidia shares into significant estate tax savings—an entirely legal and IRS-approved outcome that aligns with decades of precedent.
 Similarly, retirees can use charitable planning tools to reduce tax liabilities and amplify their philanthropic impact.
 Recognizing the legitimacy of these tools ensures that they can benefit not only the ultra-wealthy but also the millions of hardworking Americans planning for their futures.